-All a bike repair stand needs to do is hold a bike off the ground so you can tinker; it sounds like a simple proposition but some get the job done considerably better than others.
-Like anything else, you get what you pay for and higher-end stands will often utilise better materials, have improved clamping mechanisms and greater adjustability.
+Technically, all a bike repair stand needs to do is hold a bike off the ground so you can tinker; it sounds like a simple proposition but some get the job done better than others.
+Even the most basic will make maintaining your bike a less laborious process, but like anything else, you get what you pay for and higher-end stands will often use better materials, have improved clamping mechanisms and greater adjustability.

 Feedback Sports Pro Elite

 While the red anodised tubing is immediately recognisable, it's the ratcheted dial clamp that sets the Feedback Sports Pro Elite apart.
 With ratchet teeth placed in 5mm intervals, squeezing the jaws together with your hand will get you within one turn of the adjustment knob of the stand supporting the weight of your bike.
-Even better when a repair is complete, the clamp is released with the push of a button.
+The jaws can accommodate tubes up to 6.6cm in diameter, and when secure, the clamp can rotate through 360 degrees, so you can easily access the underside of the bike when you need to.
+Even better, when a repair is complete, the clamp is released with the push of a button.

 Park Tool PRS-25 Team Issue

-Even though Park Tool's Team Issue bike repair stand isn't dressed entirely in the brand's signature blue, it offers a folding design and a stable three-point platform.
-The hex-shaped tubing is made from aluminium which keeps the weight low, and it can achieve a clamping height of 152cm so you can easily get in underneath the bottom bracket.
+Even though Park Tool's Team Issue bike repair stand isn't dressed entirely in the brand's signature blue, it still gets the brand's revered build quality, which comes in a folding design and a stable three-point platform.
+The hex-shaped tubing is made from aluminium which keeps the weight low.
+It can achieve a clamping height of 152cm and offer 360-degree rotation so you can easily get in underneath the bottom bracket.